Early modern Europe: Enlightenment

+The Age of Enlightenment (also "Age of Reason" or simply "the Enlightenment") was a period of intellectual and cultural flourishing that emerged in the late 17th century in Western Europe and reached its peak in the 18th century as its ideas spread more widely across Europe.
+Characterized by an emphasis on reason, empirical evidence, and the scientific method, the Enlightenment promoted ideals of individual liberty, religious tolerance, progress, and natural rights.
+Its thinkers advocated for constitutional government, the separation of church and state, and the application of rational principles to social and political reform.
+The movement was characterized by the widespread circulation of ideas through new institutions: scientific academies, literary salons, coffeehouses, Masonic lodges, and an expanding print culture of books, journals, and pamphlets.
+The ideas of the Enlightenment undermined the authority of the monarchy and religious officials and paved the way for the political revolutions of the 18th and 19th centuries.
+A variety of 19th-century movements, including liberalism, socialism, and neoclassicism, trace their intellectual heritage to the Enlightenment.

 Difference between 'early modern' and the Renaissance

 The expression "early modern" is sometimes used as a substitute for the term Renaissance, and vice versa.
 However, "Renaissance" is properly used in relation to a diverse series of cultural developments; which occurred over several hundred years in many different parts of Europe—especially central and northern Italy—and span the transition from late Medieval civilization and the opening of the early modern period.

 The term "early modern" is most often applied to Europe, and its overseas empire.
 However, it has also been employed in the history of the Ottoman Empire.
 In the historiography of Japan, the Edo period from 1590 to 1868 is also sometimes referred to as the "early modern" period.